sp-soul/sp-soul.github.io/_posts/2020-08-12-making-and-hosting-your-own-blog.md

 `YYYY-MM-DD-name-of-post.md`

 The `.md` is to identify the file as a markdown file, so that Jekyll will know what to do with it.

+> What's markdown?
+{:.question.mb-0}
+Good question.
+Markdown is a lightweight markup language - a way to write a form of code that feels a lot like regular writing.
+Like coding whilst not really coding.
+For instance if you want to **bold** something you write `**bold**`, or *to italicise something*, it's `*like this*`.
+Having this in your blog allows you to do funky things like add images, quotes and headings as well as the standard things like bolding and underlining text.
+There is a complete [markdown cheatsheet here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to help you out.
+Importantly, you can also just write in plain text, without doing anything fancy, and it will work fine as well!

-With your file made, you can use the following as a starting point for your blog:
+Anyway with your file made, you can use the following as a starting point for your blog:

 ```
 ---